RRLash/Map-Making-Tools/Tutorials/OSM-Export_Tools.md

 # [overpass turbo](http://overpass-turbo.eu)

 Overpass turbo is fantastic way to query and export just the data you want from OSM.

+## Exporting Parking Lots and Parking Spaces in Virginia-Highland Neighborhood
 The following is an example I used when I wanted to export parking lots and parking spaces in my neighborhood.

 The first query was constructed by using the Wizard tool, where I entered the parking lot tag, which is amenity=parking